 18. Create the corresponding image folder on the server and upload everything.
 The article is preliminarily finished, until the HD caps become available.
 At this time the files are uploaded to a place where they can't be found.
 We need to prepare the articles a few months in advance but I will not release anything before it's ready and before it's the right time in chronological order of the episodes.

-1. I can obtain a basic set of HD caps from TrekCore.
-The first step now is to find the HD caps that correspond with the existing SD caps by Jörg.
+1. I can obtain a basic set of HD caps from TrekCore or take Blu-ray captures myself.
+The latter is sometimes necessary to get a shot at an exact time code that is not available at TrekCore.
+It then requires an additional step to crop the image to 1438x1080 pixels.
+The next step now is to find the HD caps that correspond with the existing SD caps by Jörg.
 I particularly look for HD caps of the following:

 - Planets (that were very often replaced with CGI)

 - Starships shots (that were generally recomposed, and in some cases reconstructed with CG models)

 - Matte paintings (because they may have been edited and because they simply look great in HD)